Fabulous 8-day sojourn in Provence on this 8-day Exploring & Culture Tour

 Stay for a week in accommodation typical of Provence warmth and hospitality.
 Enjoy the village markets, wonderful food and wine-tasting of this beautiful region known for its rolling hills, olive groves and fields of lavender.

 On this tour are visits to quaint villages with cobblestone squares and rustic fountains, stunning scenery of Europe’s largest gorge, lunch in the beautiful village of Moustiers, and take a boat on the lake to work off lunch.
 If you are feeling adventurous you could ride a bike along the narrow countryside lanes.

 Optional excursions include a cooking class in a Provence farmhouse, a tour of the Occitane en Provence factory, lavender fields (flowering in June/July), local food, clothing and antique markets, Europe's largest underground water source, canoeing and bike-riding.

-Included in the price are transfers to/from Marseille airport, 7 nights’ accommodation, 7 breakfasts, 7 x 3-course meals (either lunch or dinner) with a glass of wine or beer, all excursions, entry fees, bike and canoe hire, boat trips
+7 breakfasts, 6 x 3-course meals (either lunch or dinner) with a glass of wine or beer

 Arrive at Marseille airport and transfer to your accommodation with time to relax before our welcome dinner